pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-04-configure-a-local-wordpress-development-using-docker.md

 ## Wordpress + MySQL + phpMyAdmin

-A bare-bone environment to comfortably work with WordPress locally requires two components although third one is nice to have in some circumstances.
+To comfortably work with WordPress in a bare-bones local environment requires two components, although a third one is nice to have in some circumstances.

 1. [WordPress](https://wordpress.org/)
 2. [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) database